Chertsey Lock: History

 Upstream lay shallows known to ground boats, Laleham Gulls; to resolve this, proposals including the building up of banks, a weir and lock were made.
-The land was surveyed for a lock in 1793, producing a Bill which was disallowed by parliament.
+The land was surveyed for a lock in 1793, producing a bill which was disallowed by Parliament.
 An 1805 proposal followed for a cut along the length of Laleham, with a pound lock at the lower end; it was resisted by local landowners.
-A proposal was authorised by parliament in 1810 a short way upstream which Lord Lucan, owner of the manor of Laleham, asked to have modified to be out of view of his home which he expended monies in building and redesigning, hosting in the same era the temporarily ousted Portuguese monarch, Laleham Manor House (later apartments in a listed building).
-A new Act in 1812 authorised the downstream site where building was implemented.
+A proposal was authorised by Parliament in 1810 a short way upstream which Lord Lucan, owner of the manor of Laleham, asked to have modified to be out of view of his home which he expended monies in building and redesigning, hosting in the same era the temporarily ousted Portuguese monarch, Laleham Manor House (later apartments in a listed building).
+The Thames Navigation Act 1812 (52 Geo.
+3 c. xlvi) authorised the downstream site where building was implemented.

 The lock was opened in 1813 and the lock-house on the left bank completed.
 The lock was lengthened in 1893 and again in 1913.
 The lock was built with two compartments.
 The central gates have since been removed.
 Parochially the low-lying left bank is an exclave of the town of Chertsey reflecting a former sharp bend of the river which ate into the rest of the bank above Dumsey Meadow, since 1974 administered by Spelthorne Borough Council combined with Surrey County Council.